Kwiziq community member

 I have quite often noticed that pas or other negative word is missing in written French, in newspapers and in books.
 I don't have an example at hand, though.
 Why is this and when can it happen?

-This relates to:Informal negation: omitting ne -
+This question relates to:French lesson "Informal negation: omitting ne"

 21 October 2018